CH Crucis

-CH Crucis is a solitary variable star in the southern constellation of Crux.
+CH Crucis (39 Crucis), also named Lumbung, is a solitary variable star in the southern constellation of Crux.
 It has the Gould designation 39 G. Crucis.
 The object is visible to the naked eye as a faint, blue-white hued point of light with an apparent visual magnitude that fluctuates around 4.91.
-The star is located approximately 780 light years distant from the Sun based on parallax, and is drifting further away with a radial velocity of about +12.5 km/s.
+The star is located 844.02 light years distant from the Sun based on parallax, with an uncertainty of −17.35/+18.09 light years. and is drifting further away with a radial velocity of about +12.5 km/s.
 It is a member of the nearby Sco OB2 association.